Anti-spam protection FAQ

 Q. What’s a zero-day spam variant and how is it handled by the service?

 A. A zero-day spam variant is a first generation, previously unknown variant of spam that’s never been captured or analyzed, so our spam content filters don’t yet have any information available for detecting it.
 After a zero-day spam sample is captured and analyzed by our spam analysts, if it meets the spam classification criteria, our spam content filters are updated to detect it, and it’s no longer considered “zero-day.”
-(Note: If you receive a message that may be a zero-day spam variant, in order to help us improve the service, please submit the message to Microsoft using one of the methods described in Submitting spam and non-spam messages to Microsoft for analysis.)
+(Note: If you receive a message that may be a zero-day spam variant, in order to help us improve the service, please submit the message to Microsoft using one of the methods described in Submit spam, non-spam, and phishing scam messages to Microsoft for analysis.)

 Q. Do I need to configure the service to provide anti-spam protection?